bikashkumarshaw/User-Form/client_tool/README.md

 # Client tool:

-## This tool is used to generate jwt key for users.
+### This tool is used to perform all actions as below:
+    resgister
+    login
+    load
+    filter
+    fetch
+    generate-key

 # Install Virtual Environment:
 ```